Dedicated to Austrian-Hungarian Burgenland Family History

 The formal Burgenland Bunch Website Usage Agreement can be found here:

 The Burgenland Bunch homepage (website) can be found at:

-Burgenland Bunch Newsletter, copyright © 2013, The Burgenland Bunch, all rights reserved
+Burgenland Bunch Newsletter, copyright © 2018 by The Burgenland Bunch

 All rights reserved.
 Permission to copy excerpts granted if credit is provided.